-Aleksandar Brnović addressed the isto Council for Civil Control of Police complaining of having been slapped and insulted by officers of the police department in Kotor.
+Aleksandar Brnović addressed the Council for Civil Oversight of the Police complaining of having been slapped and insulted by officers of the police department in Kotor.
 During the proceedings conducted against Brnović for assault on an officer, Brnović filed criminal charges on 10 September 2010 against unknown persons for the criminal offense Ill-treatment.
-On this occasion, the prosecutor's office formed the case and found that the officers of the Police Departmentin question were A.P., M.Š. and I.M.
-On 4 August 2011, Basic State Prosecutor in Kotor indicted A.P. for the crime Serious Bodily Injury and M.Š. for the crime of Ill-treatment (Mijatović passed away).
-Proceedings before the Basic Court in Kotor is pending.
+On this